AyushRoy2001/Identification-and-Classification-of-Human-Mental-Stress-using-Physiological-Data-A-Low-Power-Hybri/README.md

 ![Workflow](https://user-images.githubusercontent.com/94052139/201930600-e6a58246-40bf-4fc8-acdb-8b0abdfd4cd3.png)

 ## How to use
--Download the models and the main.py
+-Download the models and the main.py.<br/>
--Install the packages in the requirements.txt
+-Install the packages in the requirements.txt.<br/>
--Connect Arduino UNO with AD8232
+-Connect Arduino UNO with AD8232.<br/>
--Use Microsoft Data Streamer to collect and store the data of AD8232 in the csv file.
+-Use Microsoft Data Streamer to collect and store the data of AD8232 in the csv file.<br/>
--Run the main.py with the models in appropriate memory locations w.r.t the code.
+-Run the main.py with the models in appropriate memory locations w.r.t the code.<br/>

 ## Authors :nerd_face:*
 Ayush Roy<br/>